One day in Lorca Spain: A historical city filled with cultural treasures

 How to get to Lorca from Murcia

-To travel from Murcia to Lorca in Spain, you have several transportation options:
+To travel from Murcia to Lorca in Spain, you have several transportation options of getting there.

 - By Car: